Knowing More About Cannabis Oil

 Getting To Know Cannabis Oil

 Cannabis oil which also known as CBD Oil is extracted from Cannabis Sativa, the cannabis plant or famously called Marijuana.
 The plant’s medicinal effects have been recognized since the era of ancient Egypt, particularly to relieve pain.
 The plants comprise of the substance Tetrahydrocannabinol (THC) which can create the “high” or euphoric effect in our bodies and is intoxicating, making the use of the plants illegal in most countries.
-If you’re thinking to make a business out of CBD oil, check out their website over here.

 However, evidence shows that cannabis Oil does not contain any of THC substance, it is comprised of the substance called Cannabidiol (CBD).
 Cannabidiol (CBD) is different from THC because CBD is not psychoactive.
 CBD can give effects to human bodies by attaching to a certain receptor inside the body.
 That said receptors are responsible for affecting inflammation and pain.